durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Search Usecases
 so that: I can find a specific usecase that I am looking for within a project

+AS a: Designer
+I want: Add Multiple Actors to Usecases so that: I can track multiple different actors that may use a usecase